tpoisot/DataSharingPaper/DataSharing-MS.md

 ## It is a significant measure of your research impact

 The NSF (US) Grant Proposal Guidelines for 2013 have notably stopped referring to 'Publications' and instead refer to  'Products' [@Piwowar2013].
-This change was made specifically to make it clear to scientists that research funders now see great value in in research products, not *just* publications.
+This change was made specifically to make it clear to scientists that research funders now see great value in research products, not *just* publications.
 Research products "include, but are not limited to, publications, data sets, software, and patents".
-Thus published, shared datasets are now 'first class research objects' as they should be (http://www.force11.org/white_paper).
+Thus published, shared datasets are now 'first class research objects' as they should be (`http://www.force11.org/white_paper`).
 We think this is a healthy move that will soon be copied by many research funders across the world.
 Modern science needs more than just publications, it needs shared data to function efficiently.
 By formally recognising and encouraging applicants to put shared datasets on their CV's and show the re-use of these datasets, the NSF is recognising the immense and largely untapped value of data re-use.
-Just like publications, some datasets will be more re-used & cited than others.
-Thus research evaluation excercises will soon be looking to measure the impact of one's data and software, not just publications.
+Just like publications, some datasets will be more re-used and cited than others.
+Thus research evaluation exercises will soon be looking to measure the impact of one's data and software, not just publications.

 # How we technically can